Meet Our Specialist

-Our practice is committed to deliver multidisciplinary personalized care by utilizing state of the art technology and methodology to accurately diagnose acute and chronic pain syndromes and to stop the personification process to help improve our patients’ quality of life.
-We strive to make an early and accurate treatment plan to reduce the physical, financial, emotional and lifestyle costs of pain.
+Our practice is committed to delivering multidisciplinary personalized care by utilizing state-of-the-art technology and methodology to accurately diagnose acute and chronic pain syndromes and to stop the personification process to help improve our patients’ quality of life.
+We strive to make an early and accurate treatment plan to reduce the physical, financial, emotional, and lifestyle costs of pain.

 Are you in pain?
 We can help!

 Our Chronic Pain Medicine is led by Dr. Ahmed.
-He is board certified in anesthesiology, critical care medicine and pain medicine.
-Dr. Ahmed served as the formal assistant professor at University of Pennsylvania, and assistant professor in the Department of Anesthesiology, Division of Pain Management with McGovern Medical School, as well as the Director, Chronic Pain Division at UTHealth prior to coming to Clear Lake Specialties.
+He is board-certified in anesthesiology, critical care medicine, and pain medicine.
+Dr. Ahmed served as the formal assistant professor at the University of Pennsylvania, and assistant professor in the Department of Anesthesiology, Division of Pain Management with McGovern Medical School, as well as the Director, Chronic Pain Division at UTHealth prior to coming to Clear Lake Specialties.